overturetool/overturetool.github.io/_workshops/13th-Overture-Workshop.md

 ### Call for Papers

 Our workshop aims to provide a forum for discussing and advancing the state of the art in formal modelling and analysis using VDM and its family of associated formalisms including extensions for distributed and real-time systems.
 We strongly welcome contributions on the development of tools for VDM as well as developments in foundations and reports of practical experience.
+The page limit is 15 pages.

 The scope of the workshop includes, but is not restricted to: